-For more than 15 years, Mark Anthony Thomas has produced creative works and provided successful management and entrepreneurial leadership for the publishing, corporate, and public sectors.
-Since October 2016, Mark has served as the Senior Vice President of Partnerships for New York City's Economic Development Corporation (NYCEDC).
+Mark Anthony Thomas is a creative writer and professional and has served in leadership roles in publishing, communications, and the public sector.
+In October 2016, Mark became the first Senior Vice President of Partnerships for New York City's Economic Development Corporation (NYCEDC).

 The Atlanta-native began his professional career with Georgia-Pacific Corporation, managing a portfolio of economic, philanthropic and environmental health initiatives before leading public relations for Ben-Gurion University of the Negev’s Medical School for International Health.

 In New York, he served as the Deputy Director of the Manhattan-based think tank Center for an Urban Future and developed the business model to relaunch its magazine, City Limits, as a startup news media.
 Appointed Publisher / Executive Director, he led the establishment of City Limits’ new organization and governance structure, expanded content across digital platforms, acquired the Bronx News Network, founded the Brooklyn Bureau, and launched collaborations with New York’s leading civic institutions and foundations, and e-commerce companies.

 In 2014, he became the City of Los Angeles’ first Fuse Corps executive fellow and served as the Senior Advisor to the City's top budget official.
 He was appointed as the Director of the Mayor's Operations Innovation Team, a public-private partnership with the L.A.
 Coalition for the Economy and Jobs, to reform the City's procurement, asset management, and workers compensation operations.